kumbulanit/t-sql/lesotho/labs/Module_05_Grouping_and_Aggregating_Data_Lab.md

 ORDER BY AVG(bs.NPLRatio) DESC;
 ```

+**Detailed Query Explanation:** The `SectorAvg` CTE calculates a baseline once.
+The main query aggregates each bank’s NPL ratio and uses `HAVING` to keep only those above the baseline.
+Additional columns show the difference to contextualize the deviation.
+**Detailed Results Explanation:** Each returned bank is underperforming relative to the sector, along with how many reports underpin the average, giving supervisors a targeted watchlist.

 ---

 ### Exercise 5.5: Statistical Calculations

 **Task 9:** Calculate GDP growth statistics
+**Topic:** MS20761 Module 9 Lesson 2 – Produce quarterly descriptive stats for real GDP
+**Beginner Explanation:** Grouping GDP observations by year and quarter lets you see average output, min/max values, dispersion, and how many data points inform each quarter.

 ```sql
 -- Quarterly GDP summary with growth rates
 SELECT